Where are the Water Worlds? Identifying the Exo-water-worlds Using Models of Planet Formation and Atmospheric Evolution: Conclusion

 \section{Conclusion}

 We combined different in-situ and migration models from the Genesis database and subjected the simulated planets to atmospheric mass-loss mechanisms including photo-evaporation and impact stripping.
 By comparing the model outcomes with the Kepler size distribution and to the observed sample of planets with precise masses and radii, we find that: \begin{itemize} \item Both in-situ and migration models are consistent with the radius valley and the mass-radius relations of the observed planets, but the migration models predict a significant number of water-rich planets within the orbital periods of 100 days while the in-situ models dictates that all of them are rocky. \item Impact stripping alone can explain the size bimodality only with the migrating planets from the Genesis database, for a certain distribution of core mass and position.
 In such a case, impact stripping would result in a very high number of bare water planets which would be an indicator of this process. \item Migration + photo-evaporation models, on the other hand, predict an intermediate fraction of bare planets to be water-rich ($\sim10$-30 \% around G-dwarfs and $\sim20$-35 \% around M-dwarfs) that are consistent with maximum possible fraction of water worlds from current observed sample of planets with precise mass and radius measurements ($24.2\pm6.1$ \% around G-dwarfs and $23.3\pm5.7$ \% around M-dwarfs). \item However most bare water worlds are predicted from the migration models at orbital periods of 10-50 days where few RV follow-up efforts are concentrated.
-Similarly, the fraction of water worlds among the sub-Neptunes also increases significantly outside of $\sim10$ days. \end{itemize}
+Similarly, the fraction of water worlds among the sub-Neptunes also increases significantly outside of $\sim10$ days. \item The code, Genesis Population Synthesis (\textit{GPS}), that can be used to develop population synthesis models based on the Genesis database of formation models and to reproduce the results of this paper can be found at: \url{https://github.com/arcunique/GPS}. \end{itemize}

-We propose that follow-up radial velocity and spectroscopic surveys target planets at longer orbital periods to test the water world hypothesis, and provide a list of probable targets with high TSM and RV semi-amplitudes for follow-up.
+All the models have been generated with the help of the existing formation models of the Genesis database as our first step to developing the Genesis population synthesis models.
+Now that we have an end to end model of population synthesis, we plan to conduct more N-body simulations with a refined set of initial parameters based on the observed mass-radius-period distribution in our follow-up work.
+Based on our present study, we propose that follow-up radial velocity and spectroscopic surveys target planets at longer orbital periods to test the water world hypothesis, and provide a list of probable targets with high TSM and RV semi-amplitudes for follow-up.